calculix/CalculiX-Examples/Linear/PSE/README.md

 The model consists of the following parts (listed in increasing y direction) with identical length and height but different width:

 + Thin beam with transverse constraints (uy=0), representing plane strain.
-+ Thin beam without transverse constraints, representing stress state.
++ Thin beam without transverse constraints, representing plane stress state.
 + Square section beam, still behaving like a plane stress structure.
 + Wide plate, showing plane strain conditions in the center and plane stress conditions at the sides.